There are two main reports in iClassPro used to track income on a daily basis. Those are the Bank Deposit report and the Program Deposit Split report.

 Why We are Tracking Deleted Funds

-On the new ledger system, we include records of deleted funds on the bank deposit report to ensure that accountants and book keepers do not run into an instance where they have over-reported income in their separate accounting software.
-Previously, deleting a payment would have caused the payment to be removed from all reports entirely (potentially changing past reports already used to reconcile accounts).
-For same day deletions, this did not have much effect because iClassPro reported based on the status of information at the end of the day.
+Within iClassPro, we include records of deleted funds on the bank deposit report to ensure that accountants and book keepers do not run into an instance where they have over-reported income in their separate accounting software.

-However, if a check payment for $500 was entered on January 1st , then deleted one or two days later and replaced with a $50 check payment (due to a typo), it was easy for this action to slip under the radar.
-If the accountant or book keeper had already reconciled for January 1st before the payment was deleted, they would have recorded $550 as income for the time period.
-When in reality, $50 was all the income they had received.
+For example, if a check payment for $500 was entered on January 1st , then deleted one or two days later and replaced with a $50 check payment (due to a typo), it would be easy for this action to slip under the radar if we did not keep track of the original deleted payment.
+If the accountant or book keeper had already reconciled for January 1st before the payment was deleted, they would have recorded $550 as income for the time period when in reality, $50 was all the income they had received.

 The program deposit split report breaks down income into the Programs and Charge Categories that payments are applied to after receipt.
 This report uses totals derived from the combination of income, refunds and deletions for the requested time frame to give you a better overview of what areas of your business money is being collected from.
 The top section of the report is reserved for new entries, refunds and deletions, matching the Bank Deposit Report.
 Payments that are recorded but not applied to a charge will be reported as un-applied.